how to become a neurologist

 • MBBS (Bachelor of Medicine and Bachelor of Surgery)

-Wondering how to become a neurologist without MBBS?
+Wondering how to become a neurologist without an MBBS?
 Well, you must first complete your MBBS to become a neurologist.

 • Institute of Human Behaviour & Allied Sciences (IHBAS)